 Basically, you will need to terminate the cover crop 2-4 weeks prior to planting.
 If you are planting late spring plants, you want to try to get rid of it before the cover crop develops seeds.

 You DEFINITELY want to terminate the crop before it dies off.
-If you wait until this happens, the nutritional value will be lost.
-In addition, the soil will be much harder to till.
+If you wait until this happens, the nutritional value will be lost and the soil will be dryer harder to till.

 Tips and Tricks for Terminating your Cover Crop for Green Manure: